 Andrew Dillon has over twenty years of successful experience in helping companies in North America, Europe and Asia to strengthen their management systems and build profitability by applying the principles of Lean production.
 He is experienced in cell design, preproduction planning, TPM, kanban, and total productive maintenance, and his clients include Alcoa, Autoliv, Eisenwerk Brühl, Gencorp, and GM.
 Mr. Dillon consults and lectures in English, French, Japanese and Mandarin Chinese, and is well known for translating many Lean works by Shigeo Shingo, his original coach & mentor, as well as other seminal thinkers in the field.
 He holds a BA and MA in Public Health.

-Lou English has over 22 years of consulting experience and knows what it takes to make Kaizen and lean technologies work and have a desired business impact.
-He specializes in applying Kaizen tools and technologies to information based businesses and support organizations like engineering, human resources, finance and purchasing, and Kaizen Leadership.
+Lou English has over 25 years of Lean consulting experience and knows what it takes to make these technologies work in a variety of companies like Ford International, Devon Energy, Talisman Energy, Trinity Towers, Technicolor, Merck and Tomkins Systems.
+He specializes in introduction of Lean technologies to information based functions like engineering, R&D, purchasing, human resources, and maintenance.
+This includes the cross organizational leadership needed to effectively initiate, guide and support a total systems change in all these functions over time.
 Prior to his consulting with Kaizen Institute and Davies Consulting, Lou spent 13 years as Director of Organizational Development for Cummins Engineering and then as Manufacturing and Director of Personnel for Cummins Engine Research Center.
-Lou holds a Ph.D. in Social Psychology and Organizational Development from SUNY at Buffalo.
+Lou holds a Ph.D. in Organizational Dynamics from State University of NY at Buffalo.

 James Van Patten